case0x00/KANGAROO/README.md

 `./kangaroo.sh -d domain.com [-e] [sub.domain.com, ...]`

 # To do
-* add more search tools to grab more subdomains passively
+* add more search tools to grab more subdomains passively and sort unique
 * CNAME records?
 * clean up aquatone
+* scope assignment (e.g. scope to verizonmedia would put all subdomains into a verizonmedia directory, '[-s] [scope]')